 When it comes to flour storage, you have a few options:

-- An air-tight storage canister works very well for keeping bugs out plus, they typically have a wide mouth, which makes it convenient for measuring.
+- An air-tight storage canister works very well for keeping bugs out, plus they typically have a wide mouth, which makes it convenient for measuring.
+You want the ones that are designed for food storage, not just any storage canister.
+They must be designed with food safety in mind.

-- A large plastic bag is another good option but only if it seals well.
+- A large plastic bag is another good option but only if it has an airtight seal so it does not allow too much air inside.
 Make sure the zipper or closure seals well and check the bag for holes.
 Plastic bags can be prone to holes.

-Usually, a cool and dry pantry works well in preserving your container of flour’s freshness.
-But from my experience - placing your flour supply inside the fridge or freezer is a good move if you have a lot of flour and are not planning on using it right away.
+Usually, a cool, dark place like a pantry, out of direct sunlight, works well in preserving your container of flour’s freshness.
+But from my experience - placing your flour supply inside the refrigerator or freezer is a good move if you have a lot of flour and are not planning on using it right away.

-Flour is a product of milling grains, legumes, vegetables, nuts, or seeds, specifically rice, barley, maize, wheat, or rye.
-Whereas ground almond, coconut, tapioca, or potato makes gluten-free flours.
+Flour is a product of milling whole grains, legumes, vegetables, nuts, or seeds, specifically rice, barley, maize, wheat, or rye, into a fine powder.

-Wheat flour is the most popular type of flour.
-Included in this category are all-purpose flour, gluten flour, self-rising flour, among others.
+Whole-wheat flour is the most popular type of flour.
+Included in this category are flours made with whole grains like all-purpose flour (white flour), gluten flour, self-rising flour, and bread flour.

-Some of your gluten-free flour options include almond, coconut, rice, potato, tapioca flours, and gluten-free bread mixes.
-Gluten-free bread mixes are usually a combination of flours from different plant or grain sources.
+Some of your gluten-free flour options include almond flour, coconut flour, rice flour, potato flour (and starch), tapioca flour (and starch), and gluten-free flour mixes.
+Gluten-free bread flour mixes are usually a combination of flours from different plant or grain sources.

-In general, whole grain and nut flours turn rancid faster than other types of flour.
+In general, whole-grain flours and nut flours turn rancid faster than other types of flour.

-Because whole grain and nut flours contain higher amounts of natural fats or oils.
-And when exposed to moisture and air, your flour becomes rancid.
-However, no need to worry!
+This is because whole grain and nut flours contain higher amounts of natural fats and natural oils.
+And when exposed to moisture and air, the flour becomes rancid.
 In the next section, we’ll tackle a few tricks you can do to extend their shelf life.

-Here’s a general guideline of how long each type of flour usually lasts when you store them in the pantry, fridge, or freezer.
+Here’s a general guideline of how long each type of flour usually lasts when you store them in the pantry, refrigerator, or freezer.

 Type of Flour | Shelf Life | ||